ucrbioinfo/AMPS/README.md

 # AMPS

 AMPS is a python tool for context-specific DNA methylation prediction using a deep neural network.
-The prediction can be based on the sequence, sequence+annotation or methylation level of neighboring Cytosines.
+The prediction can be based on the sequence, sequence+annotation, or methylation level of neighboring Cytosines.

 ## Dependencies